Dell-Networking/ansible-role-dellos-interface/README.md

 Role Variables
 --------------

-``dellos_interface`` (dictionary) contains the hostname (dictionary).
-The hostname is the value of the variable ``hostname`` that corresponds to the name of the OS device.
 This role is abstracted using the variable ``ansible_net_os_name`` that can take the following values: dellos9, dellos6, dellos10.

 Any role variable with a corresponding state variable setting to absent negates the configuration of that variable.
 For variables with no state variable, setting an empty value for the variable negates the corresponding configuration.
 The variables and its values are case-sensitive.

-The hostname (dictionary) holds a dictionary with the interface name.
+``dellos_interface`` (dictionary) holds a dictionary with the interface name.
 The interface name can correspond to any of the valid OS interfaces with the unique interface identifier name.

 For physical interfaces, the interface name must be in the format `<interfacename> <tuple>`.
 For logical interfaces, the format is `<logical_interfacename> <id>`.
-For example, the physical interface name can be in the format fortyGigE 1/1 for OS9 devices, ethernet 1/1/32 for OS10 devices and Te1/0/1 for OS6 devices.
+For example, the physical interface name can be in the format fortyGigE 1/1 for dellos9 devices, ethernet 1/1/32 for dellos10 devices and Te1/0/1 for dellos6 devices.
-The logical interface names can be in the format vlan 1 or port-channel 12 for OS9 devices, OS6 devices and OS10 devices.
+The logical interface names can be in the format vlan 1 or port-channel 12 for dellos9 devices, dellos6 devices and dellos10 devices.

 ```
 Note: Only define supported variables for the interface type.
-For example, do not define the ``switchport`` variable for a logical interface; do not configure portmode when ``switchport`` is present in OS9 devices; do not define ip address for physical interfaces in OS6 devices.
+For example, do not define the ``switchport`` variable for a logical interface; do not configure portmode when ``switchport`` is present in dellos9 devices; do not define ip address for physical interfaces in dellos6 devices.
 ```